macOS Hidden Treasures: Dominate the Dock

 Parental Controls: If you have a small child using a non-administrator account that’s managed by parental controls, you can prevent that user from modifying the Dock.
 Choose System Preferences > Parental Controls > user > Other and select Prevent the Dock from Being Modified.

 The Dock is easy to take for granted, but it’s a key part of your everyday Mac experience.
 Mastering its nuances will help you work faster, more comfortably, and more efficiently.

-That’s all we know about the Dock, but it’s entirely possible that we’ve missed something.
+That’s all we can think of to share about the Dock, but it’s entirely possible that we’ve missed something.
 If so, let us know in the comments.